cambragol/advent-of-the-trinity/about.md

 	<img class="ScrollRev" data-tilt src="{{ site.url }}/images/mix_reagents.jpeg" />

             <figcaption>
-                Ultima V Style Features
+                Warriors of Destiny Style Features
             </figcaption>
             <p>
-                Some of the best features of Ultima V, included with Threat of the Trinity now!
+                Some of the best features of Warriors of Destiny, included with Threat of the Trinity now!
 Mix multiple batches of reagents, use Active Player to more easily explore complex dungeon rooms, and attack and search in any direction around the player.
             </p>
         </figure>
     </div>